How To Join

 Q: When do Cadets meet?

 A: Cadets usually meet once a week and some weekends throughout the school year.
+Our unit meets on Wednesdays from September to June.

 Q: Will Cadet training affect my schoolwork?